 Weighing in at 7.4oz it is a touch on the heavy side for its price and slightly too big for a trout reel.
 A Daiwa Regal LT which offers similar capacity weighs in at only 6.7oz.
 While the Pflueger president 20X, a true ultralight reel, although with a much lower capacity weighs in at 6.2oz.

-So in my view, it is larger than most 1000 size reels, its weight and capacity reflects that.
+So in my view, it is larger than most 1000 size reels, and its weight and capacity reflect that.

 Line Lay and Internals